akellasri/Breast_Cancer_Prediction_Model_Deployment/README.md

-# To predict whether the Breast Cancer is benign or malignant, a Machine Learning Model is built On Web Application Using the Breast Cancer Wisconson Data Set.
+# To predict whether the Breast Cancer is benign or malignant, a Machine Learning Model is built On Web Application Using the Breast Cancer Wisconsin Data Set.

 ### Problem Statement: